Gaston Means: Biography

 The trial was going badly for Means when he declared that he knew the location of a trunk filled with secret documents obtained from German spies.
 In exchange for a letter to the judge attesting to his good character from the United States Army, he said, he would hand over that trunk.
 An Army Intelligence officer was assigned to accompany Means to locate the trunk, which he did, handing it over on the condition that it be sent to Washington intact.
 Then, baggage claim in hand, he hurried to Washington, declared he had kept his end of the bargain and demanded the promised letter attesting to his good service.
 Alas, the trunk arrived and it was found to contain no documents.
 Declaring he knew who had done this "despicable thing", Means promised to find the scoundrels and recover the lost papers.
 The army investigated and discovered the weight of the trunk when sent was identical to its weight when opened.

 In later years, Means boasted to friends that he had been accused of every felony in the criminal law books, up to and including murder.
+FBI Director J. Edgar Hoover, who then was the deputy director of the BOI, wrote that Means was "the most amazing figure in contemporary criminal history" and "the greatest faker of all time".

 Although he had a shady reputation as a detective, in October 1921, Means was hired by the Bureau of Investigation and he moved to Washington, D.C.
 The FBI was then led by William J. Burns, famous ex-Secret Service man, private detective and friend of Harry M. Daugherty, Attorney General in the Harding administration.
-Burns had employed Means as a detective and thought Means had great skill as an investigator and an extortionist.
-Despite the protection of his patron, Means was later suspended from the FBI at the insistence of Daugherty, who had become increasingly aware that Means was a loose cannon.
+Burns had employed Means as a detective and thought Means had great skill as an investigator.
+According to Gaston Means, beginning in late October 1921 Means became a confidant and client to Mrs. Harding about Department of Justice (DOJ) investigations involving individuals associated with Warren Harding's inner clique including Col. Darwin who was associated with oil leases, Albert B. Fall, Daugherty and John W. Weeks.
+Following Means investigations in support of Mrs. Harding into Harry Daugherty, Jess Smith, who lived at the Wardman Park Hotel with his roommate Harry Daugherty, and Nan Britton who Mrs. Harding believed had an undue influence over President Harding, Means was later suspended from the BOI at the insistence of Daugherty with strong support from President Harding because the Secret Service was the only branch of government that has any power to attend to any Presidential matters; however, Means under advice from Means' attorney Col. T. B. Felder asserted that Means' support to Mrs. Harding was not solely under the jurisdiction of the Secret Service.